 I wrote this book and I have a publisher.
 But he says it needs work, and I should hire a professional book editor.
 I need help.

-That’s a great reason to hire a book editing service like ours.
+That’s a great reason to hire a book editing service.

 First, you know your idea is strong, because a publisher is interested.